Yhumi/TUIMegle/README.md

 ## Running & Usage
 Use `requirements.txt` to get the requirements.
-Using python 2.7.1 run `main.py` in a command line that support redirection.
+Using python 2.7.1 run `main.py` in a command line that supports redirection.
 Tested in powershell.
 Avoid resizing as that messes with npyscreen a lot.

 After it's launched, typing and hitting enter will send a message.
 If you enter a command it will be ran, see commands below for a list of available commands.